ULHPC/tutorials/docs/opencl/README.md

 Here `/mnt/…` is the directory in which the module has been loaded.

+## Exercise 2: compile the code using the NVIDIA implementation of OpenCL.

 ## Compilation errors

 For the sake of higher portability, the OpenCL code is compiled in execution time.
 For instance, in the kernel, adding `AAA` to the `const` keyword returns the following compiler error in execution time: